 You do not want to find yourself in a position where your time has expired and you have not gotten to the point of your testimony.
 Before your scheduled time, ask what the time limits are, and practice accordingly.

-- Your hope should be that they will be interested enough in you and your subject to ask questions after you finish.
+- Your goal should be that they will be interested enough in you and your subject to ask questions after you finish.

 Anticipate questions your testimony may prompt and have good answers in mind.